harshajxn/gecf-knowledge-insight/README.md

 ## The Problem

-Analysts, researchers, and policymakers often need to review lengthy reports and publications to find specific information about GECF member countries.
-This is a time-consuming, manual process that involves sifting through hundreds of pages to find relevant sections and then summarizing the key takeaways.
+Analysts often need to review lengthy reports and publications to find specific information about GECF member countries.
+This is a time-consuming, manual process to find relevant sections and then summarizing the key takeaways.

 ## The Solution